Economy of the Republic of the Congo: Historical overview

 This reform program came to a halt, however, in early June 1997 when war broke out.
 Denis Sassou-Nguesso, who returned to power when the war ended in October 1997, publicly expressed interest in moving forward on economic reforms and privatization and in renewing cooperation with international financial institutions.
 However, economic progress was badly hurt by slumping oil prices in 1998, which worsened the Republic of the Congo's budget deficit.
 A second blow was the resumption of armed conflict in December 1998.

 Congo's economic prospects remain largely dependent on the country's ability to establish political stability and democratic rule.
 The World Bank is considering Congo for post-conflict assistance.
 Priorities will be in reconstruction, basic services, infrastructure, and utilities.
-President Sassou has publicly expressed interest in moving forward on economic reforms and privatization, as well as in renewing cooperation with international financial institutions.
-However, the return of armed conflict in 1998 hindered economic reform and recovery.

 Congo and the United States ratified a bilateral investment treaty designed to facilitate and protect foreign investment.
 The country also adopted a new investment code intended to attract foreign capital.
 Despite this, Congo's investment climate is not considered favorable, offering few meaningful incentives.
 High costs for labor, energy, raw materials, and transportation; a restrictive labor code; low productivity and high production costs; militant labor unions; and an inadequate transportation infrastructure are among the factors discouraging investment.
 The recent political instability, war damage, and looting also undermined investor confidence.
 As a result, Congo has little American investment outside of the oil sector.

 In recent years, the Republic's economic growth has slowed because of the 2014–2016 fall in oil prices.